-Gymnema sylvestre is also known as Gymnema in English and Gudmar / Gurmar in Hindi.
+Gymnema Sylvestre is also known as Gymnema in English, and Gudmar / Gurmar in Hindi.
 It is called Gudmar because the leaf demonstrates the ability to suppress sweet taste recognition on the tongue.
-It is famous Ayurvedic herb for type 1& 2 diabetes.
+It is a famous Ayurvedic herb for type 1& 2 diabetes.

 Also Read: Medicinal Plant Gudmar(Gymnema) Details

 Table of Contents

 - 1 CHIEF INDICATIONS OF GYMNEMA